-The Atlanta History Center has created the tools to help put the monuments in historical perspective, including general information on the Lost Cause and a template for adding specific information relevant to local monuments.
-It is our hope that communities will take up this work to learn and share more about the hundreds of Confederate monuments throughout Georgia and other southern states.
+The Atlanta History Center has created tools to help put Confederate monuments in historical perspective, including general information on the Lost Cause and a template for adding specific information relevant to local monuments.
+Should communities throughout Georgia and other states decide to retain their Confederate monuments, it is our hope that the resources on this webpage will be of help in contextualizing the monuments and transforming them into educational tools.

 For materials, questions, or comments, send us an email at email@example.com.